arturmpinho/Dusty-Lantern/README.md

 ### **Future Features**

-* Courier's APIs in order to automatically generate a shipping label to the seller and  the tracking number to the auction winner
+* Courier's APIs in order to automatically generate a shipping label to the seller and send the tracking number to the auction winner
+* Auction watchlist so user can follow-up closely auctions of interest
 * Share a specific auction on social networks
 * Auction suggestion based on previous search results / watchlist
-* It can be considered to add a confirmation modal for when a user places a bid as a defensive mechanism to avoid the user to place a binding bid by mistake.
-* When auction is about to close (< 1 min) and an user places a bet, the counter sall reset the count to 1 min again, in order to motivate last minute bids.
+* When auction is about to close (< 1 min) and an user places a bid, the counter shall reset the countdown to 1 min again, in order to motivate last minute bids.
 * In case the ongoing auctions list becomes to big, I will include a pagination system ordered by end date time first, in order to improve the UX.
+* Error handling

 [[Back to top]](#table-of-contents)